clethrill/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 <p>A small mob of villagers have gathered outside of the manor, brandishing pitchforks, brooms, and axes.
 A plain, tired-looking woman stands at their front, her wavy brown hair tied back with a wrinkled white bandana.</p>
 <p>"Give her up, Kolyan!" she calls out.
 “Your defenses have held the Devil at bay, but they haven’t ended his scourge.
 It’s time to take matters into our own hands."</p>
 <p>An older man dressed in fine clothes, his thinning gray hair receding across his scalp, leans heavily on a cane in the door.
 Heavy, bloodstained bandages wrap around his stomach, forehead, and left knee.
 Beside him stands a young woman with long, red hair and a steel breastplate over a long-sleeved gray tunic, her face ashen and tense.
 A rapier hangs in a sheath at her side, her right hand hovering over its glinting hilt.</p>
 <p>“Go home, Alenka," the man booms.
 “The rest of you as well.
-For as long as I am burgomaster, I will not permit this madness."
+For as long as I am mayor, I will not permit this madness."
 </div>

 The brown-haired woman is Alenka Konstantinova, a middle-aged Barovian **commoner**.
-The older man is Burgomaster Kolyan Indirovich, a **veteran** with four levels of exhaustion.
+The older man is Mayor Kolyan Indirovich, a **veteran** with four levels of exhaustion.
 The red-haired young woman is Ireena Kolyana, who is largely as described in <span class="citation">Roleplaying Ireena (p.
 45)</span>.

 > [!profile]+ **Profile: Ireena Kolyana**
 >